f-droid/fdroid-website/_docs/Deploying_the_Website.md

-The second is to enable _mod_rewrite_, which is used to automatically choose the correct language for browsers that are not using Javascript.
+The second is to enable _mod_rewrite_, which is used to automatically choose the correct language for browsers that are not using JavaScript.
 The easiest way to do that is to run `sudo a2enmod rewrite`.

 The last is to add the following to the Apache2 server or